x0d7x/TokScrape/README.md

-# TikTok Scraper Library
+# TokScrape

+**TokScrape: A lightweight Node.js library for efficiently extracting TikTok video URLs.**

 This project provides a TikTok video scraper that can be used as a Node.js library.

 ## Features

-- Scrape TikTok video URLs.
+- Scrape TikTok video URLs from a specified username.
 - Specify the number of videos to fetch.
 - Usable as a standalone Node.js library.